peteroupc/peteroupc.github.io/bernoulli.md

 8. If _degree_ is greater than _startdegree_: Let _nh_ be choose(_degree_, _ones_), and let _od_ be _degree_/2.
 Set _&#x2113;s_ to &Sigma;<sub>_j_=0,...,_ones_</sub> **fbelow**(_od_,_j_)\*choose(_degree_&minus;_od_, _ones_&minus;_j_)\*choose(_od_,_j_)/_nh_, and set _us_ to &Sigma;<sub>_j_=0,...,_ones_</sub> **fabove**(_od_,_j_)\*choose(_degree_&minus;_od_, _ones_&minus;_j_)\*choose(_od_,_j_)/_nh_.
 9. Let _m_ be (_ut_&minus;_&#x2113;t_)/(_us_&minus;_&#x2113;s_).
 Set _&#x2113;t_ to _&#x2113;t_+(_&#x2113;_&minus;_&#x2113;s_)\*_m_, and set _ut_ to _ut_&minus;(_us_&minus;_u_)\*_m_.
 10. If _ret_ is less than (or equal to) _&#x2113;t_, return 1.
 If _ret_ is less than _ut_, go to the next step.
 If neither is the case, return 0.
 (If _ret_ is a uniform PSRN, these comparisons should be done via the **URandLessThanReal algorithm**, which is described in my [**article on PSRNs**](https://peteroupc.github.io/exporand.html).)
-11. (Double the degree and restart the loop.)
-Multiply _degree_ by 2 and go to step 5.
+11. (Find the next pair of polynomials and restart the loop.)
+Increase _degree_ so that the next pair of polynomials has degree equal to _degree_ and gets closer to the target function (for example, multiply _degree_ by 2).
+Then, go to step 5.

 > **Notes:**
 >